jrichardsz/jrichardsz.github.io/_posts/2018-03-10-how_to_detect_if_tool_is_already_installed_on_linux.md

 ---
 layout: post
 title: Detecting executables in linux
-description: "In devops is required detect if some executables is ready to use or installed... "
+description: "How to detect if tool is already installed on linux?"
-category: java
+category: devops
 tags: [devops, bash, shell]
 comments: true
 ---